neoclide/coc-java/Readme.md

 - the `JAVA_HOME` environment variable
 - on the current system path

-This JDK will be used to launch the Java Language Server.
-And by default, will be used to compile your projects.
-+>The tooling JDK will be used to launch the Language Server for Java.
+The tooling JDK will be used to launch the Language Server for Java.
 And by default, will also be used to compile your projects.
-Java 17 is the minimum required version.\
+Java 17 is the minimum required version.

 ## Project JDKs